Harish-Sridhar/kafka-streaming-calls-simulator/README.md

     5. average call duration.
     6. total number of repeated customers.

 # Running Locally
-`docker-compose up -d` - Runs all the containers
+Execute `docker-compose up -d` in the home directory.
+This builds and runs all the containers.

 # Verifying app
 execute the below commands.
 Kafka console consumer should display incoming messages.